-- 1. Identify the major periods in the history of United States from 1900 to 1945. - 2.
-Demonstrate an understanding of the narrative framework and factual basis of American history. - 3.
-Identify and analyze the important political, economic, social, intellectual, and international forces that shaped these periods. - 4.
-Demonstrate the ability to develop a thesis and support it with historical evidence both in writing and orally. - 5.
-Demonstrate basic research skills by locating and using source materials. - 6.
-Summarize, paraphrase, and quote historical information in properly cited written analyses - 7.
+- 1. Identify the major periods in the history of the African continent from prehistoric times to the 20th Century. - 2.
+Demonstrate an understanding of the narrative framework and factual basis of African history. - 3.
+Identify and analyze the important political, economic, social, intellectual, cultural, geographic, and religious forces that shaped these periods. - 4.
+Summarize and interpret the continuity and change that occurs between successive civilizations in Africa. - 5.
+Demonstrate the ability to develop a thesis and support it with historical evidence both in writing and orally. - 6.
+Demonstrate basic research skills by locating and using source materials. - 7.
+Summarize, paraphrase, and quote historical information in properly cited written analyses - 8.
 Demonstrate the ability to state and support their own interpretation of historical issues concisely, coherently, and logically.